Shubhamsaboo/awesome-llm-apps/README.md

 ### 🗞️ AI Journalist Agent
 AI-powered journalist agent that generates high-quality articles using OpenAI GPT-4o.
 It automates the process of researching, writing, and editing articles, allowing you to create compelling content on any topic with ease.

+### 💰 AI Personal Finance Agent
+AI-powered personal finance planner that generates personalized financial plans using OpenAI GPT-4o.
+It automates the process of researching, planning, and creating tailored budgets, investment strategies, and savings goals.

 ## 🛫 AI Travel Agent
 AI-powered travel Agent that generates personalized travel itineraries using OpenAI GPT-4o.
 It automates the process of researching, planning, and organizing your dream vacation, allowing you to explore exciting destinations with ease.